ChmutSergei/Gift-It/README.md

  The interface is internationalized and supports the choice of languages: Russian and English.

  The data is stored in the database.
 Access technology JDBC with pattern DAO.

+ A complete java doc has been created for this application, available on [https://chmutsergei.github.io/Gift-It/](https://chmutsergei.github.io/Gift-It/)

  # Task description

 This service allows you to order a gift for yourself or your loved ones.